Vice Chief of Space Operations

 The vice chief of space operations (VCSO) is an office held by a four-star general in the United States Space Force.
-The vice chief directly supports the chief of space operations (CSO) by serving as a member of the Joint Requirements Oversight Council (JROC) and also operates with the full authority of the chief of space operations during the CSO’s absence.
+The vice chief directly supports the Chief of Space Operations (CSO) by serving as a member of the Joint Requirements Oversight Council (JROC) and also operates with the full authority of the chief of space operations during the CSO's absence.
 The VCSO is nominated for appointment by the president and confirmed by the Senate.
 The VCSO is the second-highest position in the U.S. Space Force, equivalent to other services' vice chief positions.

 History

 In February 2020, the Space Force sent a report to the United States Congress on the service's proposed organizational structure, in which it outlines the plan for the position of the vice chief of space operations.
 The VCSO would be established as a four-star statutory position with duties and responsibilities equivalent to other service vice positions that would grant the VCSO parity with vice positions established in law in the other military services.

 On August 6, 2020, Lieutenant General David D. Thompson was nominated for promotion to general and assignment as the first VCSO.
 The United States Senate confirmed him on September 30, 2020.
 Thompson was promoted on October 1, 2020, and assumed the position of VCSO the next day, October 2, 2020.

+In 2023, Thompson retired from active duty.
+Lieutenant General Michael Guetlein, the nominee to succeed Thompson, wasn't confirmed by the Senate because of a hold placed by Senator Tommy Tuberville on all Department of Defense nominees, so Lieutenant General Philip Garrant, the most senior officer in the Space Staff, took over as acting VCSO.

+In December 2024, both the House and Senate passed the National Defense Authorization Act for Fiscal Year 2025 to make the position of VCSO at statutory office and rank.